software-mansion-labs/expo-brownfield-target/README.md

 <a name="manual-setup"></a>
 ### Manual setup

 All steps performed by the plugin can also be performed manually.
-Please refer to [MANUAL-SETUP.MD](./MANUAL-SETUP.md) for a full guide for manual setup
+Please refer to [MANUAL-SETUP.MD](./MANUAL-SETUP.md) for a full guide for manual setup.

 <a name="generating-brownfield-targets"></a>
 ### Adding brownfield targets

-The additional targets for brownfield will be added automatically every time you prebuild the native projects
+The additional targets for brownfield will be added automatically every time you prebuild the native projects:

 ```sh
 npx expo prebuild --clean